Starting a Business in the San Diego North Region

 II.
 Getting Business Assistance & Training

 The San Diego North Chamber have partnered with SCORE to provide free counseling and training programs to our members.
-The Chamber also hosts weekly workshops and seminars that covers a wide array of topics including finding access to capital, expanding your business, improving your marketing approach, etc.

 III.
 Financing Your Business